 A Maratha general of relentless energy who never lost a battle, expanding his empire across India with daring cavalry charges and political vision.

-Bajirao I was appointed Peshwa, or prime minister, of the Maratha Empire at the age of 20, and in the two decades that followed, he fundamentally reshaped the map of India.
-He operated on a simple, aggressive military principle: strike the enemy at their heart, not the edges.
-This led to a legendary career of over 40 major battles without a single defeat, often spearheaded by his lightning-fast cavalry.
-His most famous tactic, the 'Bajirao Ball,' involved a sudden, overwhelming charge that shattered Mughal and other opposing forces.
-Beyond his battlefield genius, he was a master strategist who established Maratha influence from Delhi in the north to the Deccan plateau in the south, laying the groundwork for Maratha supremacy in 18th-century India.
-His life, marked by intense loyalty and a controversial love story with Mastani, is the stuff of national epic, remembered as the peak of Maratha military and political power.
+Bajirao I was appointed Peshwa of the Maratha Empire at age 20.
+Over two decades, he fundamentally reshaped the map of India.
+His aggressive military principle—strike the enemy at their heart, not the edges—led to over 40 major battles without a single defeat, often spearheaded by lightning-fast cavalry.
+His tactic, the 'Bajirao Ball,' involved a sudden, overwhelming charge that shattered Mughal and other opposing forces.
+A master strategist, he established Maratha influence from Delhi to the Deccan plateau, laying groundwork for Maratha supremacy in 18th-century India.
+His life, marked by intense loyalty and a controversial love story with Mastani, is remembered as the peak of Maratha military and political power.

 The biggest hits of 1700